Planck 2015 results. XIX. Constraints on primordial magnetic fields

-\abstract { We predict and investigate four types of imprint of a stochastic background of primordial magnetic fields (PMFs) on the cosmic microwave background (CMB) anisotropies: the impact of PMFs on the CMB temperature and polarization spectra, related to their contribution to cosmological perturbations; the effect on CMB polarization induced by Faraday rotation; magnetically-induced non-Gaussianities and related non-zero bispectra; and the magnetically-induced breaking of statistical isotropy.
-We present constraints on the amplitude of PMFs derived from different combinations of \Planck\ data products, depending on the specific effect that is analysed.
+\abstract { We compute and investigate four types of imprint of a stochastic background of primordial magnetic fields (PMFs) on the cosmic microwave background (CMB) anisotropies: the impact of PMFs on the CMB temperature and polarization spectra, related to their contribution to cosmological perturbations; the effect on CMB polarization induced by Faraday rotation; the impact of PMFs on the ionization history; magnetically-induced non-Gaussianities and related non-zero bispectra; and the magnetically-induced breaking of statistical isotropy.
+We present constraints on the amplitude of PMFs derived from different \Planck\ data products, depending on the specific effect that is analysed.
 Overall, \Planck\ data constrain the amplitude of PMFs to less than a few nanogauss, with different bounds depending on the considered model.
-In particular, individual limits coming from the analysis of the CMB angular power spectra, using the {\Planck} likelihood, are $B_{1\,\mathrm{Mpc}}< 4.4$ nG (where $B_{1\,\mathrm{Mpc}}$ is the comoving field amplitude at a scale of 1\,Mpc) at 95\,\% confidence level, assuming zero helicity, and $B_{1\,\mathrm{Mpc}}< 5.6$ nG when we consider a maximally helical field.
-For nearly scale-invariant PMFs we obtain $B_{1\,\mathrm{Mpc}}<2.1$\,nG and $B_{1\,\mathrm{Mpc}}<0.7$\,nG if the impact of PMFs on the ionization history of the Universe is included in the analysis.
+In particular, individual limits coming from the analysis of the CMB angular power spectra, using the {\Planck} likelihood, are $B_{1\,\mathrm{Mpc}}< 4.4$ nG (where $B_{1\,\mathrm{Mpc}}$ is the comoving field amplitude at a scale of 1\,Mpc) at 95\,\% confidence level, assuming zero helicity.
+By considering the \Planck\ likelihood, based only on parity-even angular power spectra, we obtain $B_{1\,\mathrm{Mpc}}< 5.6$ nG for a maximally helical field.
+For nearly scale-invariant PMFs we obtain $B_{1\,\mathrm{Mpc}}<2.0$\,nG and $B_{1\,\mathrm{Mpc}}<0.9$\,nG if the impact of PMFs on the ionization history of the Universe is included in the analysis.
 From the analysis of magnetically-induced non-Gaussianity we obtain three different values, corresponding to three applied methods, all below 5\,nG.
 The constraint from the magnetically-induced passive-tensor bispectrum is $B_{1\,\mathrm{Mpc}}< 2.8$\,nG.
 A search for preferred directions in the magnetically-induced passive bispectrum yields $B_{1\,\mathrm{Mpc}}< 4.5$\,nG, whereas the the compensated-scalar bispectrum gives $B_{1\,\mathrm{Mpc}}< 3$\,nG.
 The analysis of the Faraday rotation of CMB polarization by PMFs uses the \Planck\ power spectra in $EE$ and $BB$ at 70\,GHz and gives $B_{1\,\mathrm{Mpc}}< 1380$\,nG.
 In our final analysis, we consider the harmonic-space correlations produced by Alfv\'en waves, finding no significant evidence for the presence of these waves.
 Together, these results comprise a comprehensive set of constraints on possible PMFs with {\Planck} data. }

 \keywords{magnetic fields -- cosmology: cosmic background radiation -- early Universe }

 \authorrunning{Planck Collaboration} \titlerunning{Constraints on primordial magnetic fields}